AleksandarDzudzevic/Project_unit_4/README.md

     <a href="{{ url_for("delete_profile") }}">Delete the account</a>
 </div>
 ```
 Fig.12 Another patern that I have recognized was that I needed certain features one click away, regardless of what webpage of the website I was on.
 This is why I created a navigation bar that is located within the base template, allowing access to certain featrures from whicever page user is currently on.
+The technique that I used was manipulating Jinja templates in html, which allowed me to use loops and other python features within the html code.
+This allowed me to allow user to get redirected to another page through a hyper link using get_url function (Fig. 12)

 ## Success Criteria 1: The social network website will provide a  secure login and registration system.
 ### Password encryption